 It's a 10 minute walk to town and a 20 minute walk to the beach (one of our guests ran down and back in 20 minutes).
 Bus routes are within a 5 minute walk.
-If you're coming by train, the train has a bus service which will drop you in Monterey where I can pick up and drop off guests (please notify me in advance).
+If you're coming by train, the train has a bus service which will drop you in Monterey or Carmel where I can pick up and drop off guests (please notify me in advance).

-Besides the fact guests bring their dogs, be aware that we're in the woods, those of you who suffer from severe allergies brought on by pollens or molds may not find our place suitable.
-We run a dehumidifier whenever possible and our vacuum has a hepa filter on it, but you still might not find that adequate.
-So far, in the four years we've been renting through Airbnb, only two guests have complained; and, generally it's around February when the acacia and pine pollens are dusting the landscape.
+Besides the fact guests bring their dogs, be aware that we're in the woods, especially those of you who suffer from severe allergies brought on by animals, pollens or molds.
+You just may not find our place suitable.
+We run a dehumidifier whenever possible and our vacuum has a Hepa filter on it, yet you still might not find this sufficient.
+So far, in the six years we've been renting through Airbnb, only three guests have complained; and, generally it's around February when the acacia and pine pollens are dusting the landscape.

 We look forward to your visit and hope you'll enjoy yourselves, but we ask that you observe or understand the following: